afg360/Bus2Go/README.md

 We are trying to fix these and implement the features ASAP.

 # Acknowledgements
 This application uses the GOLI font.
-It's licence is available under [./app/src/main/assets/fonts](./app/src/main/assets/fonts)
+It's licence is available under [./app/src/main/assets/fonts](./app/src/main/assets/fonts).
+Moreover, the data provided by the transport agencies have their own respective licences, available at their websites.